aospapp/aosp/external/avb/README.md

 }
 ```

+This logic should ideally be implemented outside of the HLOS.
+One
+possible implementation is to update rollback indices in the
+bootloader when booting into a successful slot.
+This means that
+when booting into a new OS not yet marked as successful, the
+rollback indices would not be updated.
+The first reboot after the
+slot succeeded would trigger an update of the rollback indices.

 For an HLOS where it's possible to roll back to a previous version,
 `stored_rollback_index[n]` should be set to the largest possible value
 allowing all bootable slots to boot.
 This approach is implemented in